nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACES_INTRO.md

 ## Practice: More Gary's Wholesale Garage

-> this exercise will build on the C# project you build in the previous chapter.
+> this exercise will build on the C# project you build in the previous book.

 Here are some types of vehicles from **Gary's Wholesale Garage**.